Generating rational loop groups with noncompact reality conditions: Introduction

 Whereas the first type of simple elements is the obvious generalization of those used in \cite{Uhlenbeck1989}, the loops of the form $m_{\al,k,N}$ are of a different nature, mainly because they have only one singularity.
 This also reflects itself in the proof, which is split into two parts.
 Using only the first type and with the same arguments as in the proofs of the theorems mentioned above, we first reduce to the case of a loop with only one singularity; afterwards, a different argument shows that this loop is a product of loops of the second type.

-In Sections \ref{sec:GLnR} and \ref{sec:Upq}, we give refinements of this proof to generate the subgroup of loops satisfying the reality condition given by $\GL(n,\R)$ and $\Un(p,q)$, respectively.
-In each case, we need those of the loops above that satisfy the reality condition, as well as products of two simple elements of the type $p_{\al,\beta,V,W}$ that do not satisfy the reality condition by themselves.
-For $\Un(p,q)$ with $p\neq q$ we also need a generalization of the $m_{\al,k,N}$ in which we allow $N$ to be three-step nilpotent.
+In Section \ref{sec:GLnR} we give a refinement of this proof to generate the subgroup of loops satisfying the reality condition given by $\GL(n,\R)$.
+We need those of the loops above that satisfy the reality condition, as well as products of two simple elements of the type $p_{\al,\beta,V,W}$ that do not satisfy the reality condition by themselves.

 We would like to remark that as previously done in the literature, we formulate the theorems for groups of negative loops, i.e.~loops that are normalized at $\infty$.
 All of them are true without this assumption, if we allow more general linear fractional transformations in the definition of the simple factors than those that send $\infty$ to $\Id$.